dasch-swiss/dsp-tools/docs/cli-commands.md

 - project_shortcode (mandatory): shortcode of the project that this data belongs to
 - ontology_name (mandatory): name of the ontology that the data belongs to

+The following options are available:

+- `--suppress-update-prompt` (optional): don't prompt when using an outdated version of DSP-TOOLS (useful for contexts without interactive shell, e.g. when the Terminal output is piped into a file)

 The expected Excel format is [documented here](./file-formats/excel2xml.md).

 If your data source is not yet structured according to the DSP specifications,